fyngyrz/aa_macro/README.md

 actually part of the Python distribution so it is extremely lightweight and trivially installed &mdash; just drop the file in and you're done.

-The benefit is conceptually like markdown, but `macro()` is much, much more powerful.
-It isn't meant to directly replace markdown, and cannot do so anyway, because markdown is built into so many things.
-For your own use, however, `macro()` is a terrific solution to a very wide range of HTML formatting tasks.
+The benefit is conceptually like markdown &mdash; just feed in a text file and get back HTML &mdash; but `macro()` is much, much more powerful.

+`macro()` is a terrific solution to a very wide range of HTML formatting tasks and challenges.
 You can do anything from format a simple paragraph to generate a complete manual with indexes, table of contents, footnotes, completely custom styles and more.

 In addition, I've provided a [basic tool](martomac.README.md) that translates from markdown to `macro()` format; utilizing this, your documentation options become essentially unlimited.
 This provides a path to a much easier transition if you're inclined to move to `macro()`-based HTML coding from markdown.

 One of the reasons that `macro()` is more powerful is that although the idea is similar in that it enables you to generate HTML easily and that